Image by Jansen van Standen

 2016

-Wellcome Trust: Participant in Seed Award in Humanities and Social Science
+Wellcome Trust Seed Award in Humanities and Social Science

 2014

-Namibian Film and Theatre Awards: Indifference, Special Mention of the Jury
+Namibian Film and Theatre Awards, Special Mention (Indifference)

-Christ Church, University of Oxford, Hugh Pilkington Scholarship
+Hugh Pilkington Scholarship, Christ Church, University of Oxford

 Iwalewahaus Collection, Bayreuth, Germany